-- From Monday 3 July 2017 until late 2018, the eastern car park at Rosanna Station (adjacent to Turnham Avenue) will close completely to allow for construction works.
-Alternative all-day parking will be provided nearby on Ellesmere Parade, Beetham Parade and Station Road.
+- The eastern car park at Rosanna Station (adjacent to Turnham Avenue) is closed completely to allow for construction works.
+Alternative all-day parking will be provided nearby on Ellesmere Parade and Beetham Parade.
 To find out more, take a look at this map.

-- To allow for construction works, the car park on the west side of Rosanna Station (adjacent to Beetham Parade) will close at 1:00am, Saturday 15 July 2017 and reopen to commuters on the morning of Monday 17 July 2017.
-All day alternative parking will be available on Ellesmere Parade, Station Road and Beetham Parade.
+- To allow for construction works, the car park on the west side of Rosanna Station (adjacent to Beetham Parade) will be closed from 1:00am, Thursday 14 September 2017 until late 2018.

-- To provide space for alternative car parks during the works, Ellesmere Parade will become one-way (southbound) between Lower Plenty Road and Davies Street from the end of June 2017 until late 2018.
+- To provide space for alternative car parks during the works, Ellesmere Parade has become one-way (southbound) between Lower Plenty Road and Davies Street, and will remain in that configuration until late 2018.
 To find out more, take a look at this map.